 Given the volume of tax amendments that sometimes passes through the Office, you should take particular care when checking whether your amendments will affect, or be affected by, recent or proposed amendments.
-You may find IT Circular No. 38 (currently in draft form) useful in carrying out the necessary searches.
+You may find IT Circular No. 38 useful in carrying out the necessary searches.